-Grace Robertson is one of the most significant women photojournalists.
+Grace Robertson was one of the most significant women photojournalists.
 At the beginning of her career in the 1950s, she used the pseudonym Dick Muir.
-The daughter of a Scots-born 'Picture Post' writer, she worked for the magazine before its collapse in 1957.
-'Picture Post' was one of only a handful of publications employing freelance women photographers on a regular basis.
+The daughter of a Scots-born Picture Post writer, she worked for the magazine before its collapse in 1957.
+Picture Post was one of only a handful of publications employing freelance women photographers on a regular basis.
 However, as Robertson later recalled, she was sometimes sent to cover topics purely because she was a woman.
-More recently she has written and lectured on the role of women in photography.
+More recently she wrote and lectured on the role of women in photography.
 In 1999 she was awarded an OBE.